Early detection and rapid response (EDRR) are primary

 - Implementation of control measures

-ODA works toward prevention through the noxious weed
+ODA achieves prevention through the noxious weed

 quarantine and EDRR projects.
 Program staff use a weed risk assessment process